lynnlangit/learning-cloud/VENDORS.md

 - Negative - derivative of AWS, based in China (privacy concerns), requires US passport (or other ID) to setup account

 ### IBM Cloud - QUANTUM CLOUD
-- Positive - innovation in quantum computing - great tools
+- Positive - innovation in quantum computing - great tools, useful Quantum libraries and tools
 - Negative - expensive for general cloud service